GypsyShen/react-redux-expressjs-azure-example/README.md

 DEPLOYMENT > Deployment options > Choose Source > GitHub > Choose project and Choose branch > OK
 ```

 Then, the express web app in GitHub shows up in the `Deployment options` screen and building.
-Once the building is passed, which looks like:
+Once the building is passed, the dashboard looks like:

 <p align="center">
   <img src="githubimages/azure-build-passed.png">